reduxjs/redux/docs/advanced/AsyncActions.md

 }
 ```

 These were the actions governed by the user interaction.
-We will also have another kind actions, governed by the network requests.
+We will also have another kind of action, governed by the network requests.
 We will see how to dispatch them later, but for now, we just want to define them.

 When it’s time to fetch the posts for some reddit, we will dispatch a `REQUEST_POSTS` action: